 A resilient hospital, health system, or physician group would be able to bounce back, grow, and learn after adversity.
 It would be nimble enough to respond quickly and effectively to external changes (think ACA reform, reimbursement decreases, market or demographic shifts).
 It would continue to improve and deliver outstanding, compassionate care, despite the stormy weather of our healthcare system.

 So, here's a rationale leaders might be more likely to latch onto: building a resilient healthcare organization can strengthen its ability to delivery on high priority performance measures.
 Going into the future, it is the resilient organizations that are going to survive.

-Needed: tools, resources, support
+Needed: tools, resources, latitude

 athenahealth data show that physicians who rate themselves as capable likewise give their organizations better scores in managing physician workloads, protecting time with patients, and maintaining workflows that help doctors delegate non-critical work.
 In other words, these organizations provide the tools and resources needed for physicians to do their jobs.